creamakerspace/website/content/equipment/sawstop-contractor.md

 - **Fence**: An adjustable guide attached to the saw's table that helps ensure the material is cut straight.
 - **Miter Gauge**: An adjustable gauge that fits into the slots on the table to allow for making angled cuts.
 - **Push Stick**: A device used to push the material through the blade, keeping hands away from the blade.
-- **Riving Knife**: A device that helps prevent the material from binding on the blade and reduces the risk of kickback.
+- **Riving Knife or Spreader**: A device that helps prevent the material from binding on the blade and reduces the risk of kickback.
 - **Kickback**: A dangerous condition that occurs when the material is violently thrown back towards the user.
 - **Blade Guard**: A clear plastic guard that covers the blade, helping to reduce the risk of injury.